-General Alternative Bidding Procedures
+General Alternative Contracting Procedures

-(1) Proposal Evaluation.
+- (1) Proposal Evaluation.
 Factors in addition to price may be considered in the selection process, but only as set forth in the RFP.
 Proposal evaluation shall be as objective as possible.
-Evaluation factors need not be precise predictors of future costs and performance, but to the extent possible such evaluation factors shall:

-(a) Be reasonable estimates based on information available to the Contracting Agency;

-(b) Treat all Proposals equitably; and

-(c) Recognize that public policy requires that Public Improvements be constructed at the least overall cost to the Contracting Agency.
-See ORS 279C.305.

-(2) Evaluation Factors.

-(a) In basic negotiated construction contracting, where the only reason for an RFP is to consider factors other than price, those factors may consist of firm and personnel experience on similar projects, adequacy of equipment and physical plant, sources of supply, availability of key personnel, financial capacity, past performance, safety records, project understanding, proposed methods of construction, proposed milestone dates, references, service, and related matters that affect cost or quality.

-(b) In CM/GC contracting, in addition to (a) above, those factors may also include any factors required by ORS 279C.337 and OAR 137-049-0690.

-(c) In Design-Build contracting, in addition to (a) and (b) above, those factors may also include design professional qualifications, specialized experience, preliminary design submittals, technical merit, design-builder team experience and related matters that affect cost or quality.

-(3) Contract Negotiations.
+Evaluation factors need not be precise predictors of future costs and performance, but to the extent possible such evaluation factors shall: - (a) Be reasonable estimates based on information available to the Contracting Agency; - (b) Treat all Proposals equitably: and - (c) Recognize that public policy requires that Public Improvements be constructed at the least overall cost to the Contracting Agency.
+See ORS 279C.305. - (2) Evaluation Factors. - (a) In basic negotiated construction contracting, where the only reason for an RFP is to consider factors other than price, those factors may consist of firm and personnel experience on similar projects, adequacy of equipment and physical plant, sources of supply, availability of key personnel, financial capacity, past performance, safety records, project understanding, proposed methods of construction, proposed milestone dates, references, service, and related matters that affect cost or quality. - (b) In CM/GC contracting, in addition to (a) above, those factors may also include any factors required by ORS 279C.337 and OAR 137-049-0690. - (c) In Design-Build contracting, in addition to (a) and (b) above, those factors may also include design professional qualifications, specialized experience, preliminary design submittals, technical merit, design-builder team experience and related matters that affect cost or quality. - (3) Contract Negotiations.
 Contract terms may be negotiated to the extent allowed by the RFP and Rules 137-049-0600 to 137-049-0690, provided that the general Work scope remains the same and that the field of competition does not change as a result of material changes to the requirements stated in the Solicitation Document.
 See Rule 137-049-0650.
-Terms that may be negotiated consist of details of Contract performance, methods of construction, timing, assignment of risk in specified areas, fee, and other matters that affect cost or quality.

-Stat.
-Auth.: ORS 279C.335 & ORS 279A.065 Stats.
+Terms that may be negotiated consist of details of Contract performance, methods of construction, timing, assignment of risk in specified areas, fee, and other matters that could affect the cost or quality of the Work.
+For the CM/GC Method, terms that may be negotiated also include the specific scope of pre-construction services, the GC Work, any Early Work and other construction Work to be performed by the CM/GC, and any other terms that the Contracting Agency has identified as being subject to negotiation, consistent with the requirements of OAR 137-049-0690.
+In ESPC contracting, terms that may be negotiated also include the scope of preliminary design of ECMs to be evaluated by the parties during the Technical Energy Audit phase of the Work, the scope of Personal Services and Work to be performed by the ESCO during the Project Development Plan phase of the Work, the detailed provisions of the Energy Savings Guarantee to be provided by the ESCO and scope of Work, methodologies and compensation terms and conditions during the design and construction phase and M & V phase of the Work, consistent with the requirements of Rule 137-049-0680.

+Stats.
 Implemented: ORS 279C.335, ORS 279A.065 & ORS 351.086